Jahnavi-1704/Jahnavi-1704/README.md

 # Hi there, I'm Jahnavi! 👋

-I'm a 4th year Computer Engineering student at the University of Waterloo and an aspiring developer!
+I'm a 4th year Computer Engineering student at the University of Waterloo and an aspiring developer, graduating in April 2024!